Posted on 28th October 2019

 His education as a child has not been recorded but he was taught to read and write and developed an early interest in faith.

-Recalling his childhood fox said, “When I came to eleven years of age, I knew pureness and righteousness,”
+Recalling his childhood Fox wrote in his journal, “When I came to eleven years of age, I knew pureness and righteousness,”

-This is an curious statement given that Fox’s childhood environment was a hotbed of reform and rebellion against the established church
+This is an curious statement given that Fox’s childhood environment was a hotbed of reform and rebellion against the Church of England.

-At 19, in 1643 driven by his inner voice Fox left home to go seeking an experience that, “Spoke to thy condition.”
+In 1643, aged 19, driven by his inner voice Fox left home to go seeking an experience that, “Spoke to thy condition.”

 He journeyed towards London in a state of mental torment passing through many towns on the way.